blewis1014/Twitter-Disinformation/README.md

 * What was the time range of the tweets you gathered?
 * How many different accounts posted those tweets?
 * How many tweets did you discover for each domain?
-  * To answer this question, create a bar chart showing the number of tweets per domain.
+  * To answer this question, create a bar chart showing the number of tweets for each domain.
 * How many accounts were posting links for each domain?
-  * To answer this question, create a bar chart showing the number of accounts per domain.
+  * To answer this question, create a bar chart showing the number of accounts for each domain.

 ### Q4
 *(2 points)*